ome/omero-cli-transfer/README.md

 The syntax for specifying objects is: `<object>:<id>` where `<object>` can be `Image`, `Project`, `Dataset`, `Plate` or `Screen`. `Project` is assumed if `<object>:` is omitted.
 A file path needs to be provided; a tar file with the contents of the packet will be created at the specified path.

+If you would like to specify multiple objects, you can use the `<object>:<id1>-<id2>` for packing every object between `id1` and `id2`, or `<object>:<id1>,<id2>,<id3>` to pack only objects with ids `id1`, `id2` and `id3`.

-Currently, only MapAnnotations, Tags, FileAnnotations and CommentAnnotations are packaged into the transfer pack.
+Currently, only MapAnnotations, Tags, FileAnnotations, LongAnnotations (i.e. ratings) and CommentAnnotations are packaged into the transfer pack.
 All kinds of ROI (except Masks) should work.

-Note that, if you are packing a `Plate` or `Screen`, default OMERO settings prevent you from downloading Plates and you will generate an empty pack file if you do so.
+Note that, if you are packing a `Plate` or `Screen`, default OMERO settings prevent you from downloading Plates and you will get errors if you do so.
 If you want to generate a pack file from these entities, you will need to set `omero.policy.binary_access` appropriately.

 `--zip` packs the object into a compressed zip file rather than a tarball.